Osprey Aether AG 70

 The empty weight of the Aether AG is the biggest downside of the pack.
 At over 5 pounds in all sizes in the 70-liter model (our medium weighs 5 pounds 3 ounces), this is not a pack for minimalists or ounce counters.
 But among high-capacity and heavy-hauling models, the weight is somewhat more reasonable.
-Gregory’s Baltoro 75 (4 pounds 15.4 ounce), REI Co-op’s Traverse 70 (4 pounds 14 ounces), and Arc’teryx’s Bora AR 63 (5 pounds even) are two of the Aether’s closest competitors and near matches in weight.
+Gregory’s Baltoro 75 (4 pounds 15.4 ounce), REI Co-op’s Traverse 70 (4 pounds 14 ounces), and Arc’teryx’s Bora AR 63 (5 pounds even) are three of the Aether’s closest competitors and near matches in weight.
 You can save about 10 ounces with Osprey’s own Atmos AG 65, but you do compromise some in carrying comfort, overall capacity, and features like a zippered access to the main compartment.

 For cutting weight, you can leave the top lid at home—the Aether has a separate flap that can be secured over the main compartment.
 This sacrifices convenience and storage as the top lid is a great place for keeping small items you want close at hand, but it is a way to trim some weight while retaining the Aether’s impressive carrying abilities.